Tips for Starting a Golf Fitness Workout Program

 Go into a woods and walk through it in a relatively straight line.
 My guess is you will find areas of your body that haven’t been used in a while.

-Walking over uneven surfaces, ducking under branches, stepping over sticks and logs, and avoiding briars is great natural movement exercise.
+Walking over uneven surfaces, ducking under branches, stepping over sticks and logs, and avoiding briars is a great natural movement exercise.

-Walking in the woods (not on a trail but through the woods) is an excellent way to restore some functionality mobility, and a good way for starting a golf fitness workout program.
+Walking in the woods (not on a trail but through the woods) is an excellent way to restore some functionality mobility and a good way for starting a golf fitness workout program.

 Start a Golf Fitness Workout Program

 Here are my tips, for starting a golf fitness program.
 Starting is the hardest part, making the commitment to give it you’re all.
 The only way it will work is if you are willing to put in the long-term effort.
 So many people start and give up in less than a month.
 Gaining movement, mobility, and getting stronger is more than a month-long process.

 It will help if you can find an accountability partner, whether it be a friend or a trainer.
 Someone to not only push you but to be there and go through it with you.